Lu Yin (writer)

 Lu Yin (1898–1934) was a Chinese feminist writer of the 20th century.
-Her extensive body of work includes novels, short story collections and essays that explore the lives and hardships of Chinese women in the 20th century.
+Her extensive body of work includes novels, short story collections and essays that explore the lives and hardships of Chinese women in the early 20th century.
 Lu Yin is often associated with the May Fourth movement due to her support and espousing of its ideals during her academic career and its influences that are found in her literary works.
 During her writing career Lu Yin advocated for women's liberation through education and wrote many critical essays on what the steps to women's emancipation in China should look like.
 Due to the content of her work often reflecting feminist theory and her May Fourth movement involvement, Lu Yin is cited as a prominent figure in both the canon of May Fourth writers and notable women writers of China.

 Life

 Early years

 Lu Yin was born in the Chinese province of Fujian in 1898 however, the exact date of her birth remains in question.
 Lu Yin's birth name is widely cited by historical resources as Huang Ying with some accounts offering the name Huang Shuyi as an alternate birth name.
 Lu Yin was one of four children born to the Qing dynasty official Huang Zhixian and his wife whose is unnamed in historical accounts.Upon her father's death from a heart attack, Lu Yin's mother moved the family to Beijing to live with their uncle and his family.
 While living at her Uncle's house Lu Yin received a very limited education, learning how to read a few Chinese characters from the Confucian Four Books For Women.
 In her autobiography Lu Yin often described her strained relationship with her mother and presented her childhood as a lonely and unhappy time in her life.
 Lu Yin's tense relationship with her mother and the neglect she faced as a child would inform the themes of many of her future writings that explored characters with unhappy childhoods.

 In 1908 at the age of nine, Lu Yin's mother would send her away to a Christian missionary boarding school in Beijing where she improved her reading and writing skills to become highly literate by the end of her education at the institution.
 In 1911 following the violence of the Republican Revolution, Lu Yin's family briefly relocated to Tianjin.
 Upon the family's return to Beijing, Lu Yin was to return to the boarding school however, with the help of her brother she took the entrance exam for the Beijing middle school, Nüzi Shifan XueXiao (Beijing Women's Normal School).
 She enrolled at the Beijing Women's Normal School in 1912 and would continue her studies there until the age of 18, during which time Lu Yin explored her love of novels and poems despite her school's ban on reading such materials.